wxt30/arpanel/README.md

 ### Update arPanel
 NOTE: Backup `mine.sh` first so you don't lose your miner settings.

 Stop your Virdpool miner using arPanel.
-From the side menu click 'Miner Control' > 'Stop'.
+From the side menu click '*Miner Control*' > '*Stop*'.
-Move to the arPanel installation directory and do:
+Then using a terminal, move to the arPanel installation directory and do:
 ```
 ./arpanel-stop.sh
 git pull